CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 srun julia --project=. script.jl
 ```

-Mahti is intended for parallel computing, therefore we do not include a Batch script for Mahti.
+Mahti is intended for parallel computing; therefore, we do not include a Batch script for Mahti.

 An example of a `script.jl` Julia code.